ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 ## How to avoid slashing

 "Slashing" is the burning of some amount of validator funds and immediate ejection from the active validator set.
-In Phase 0, there are two ways in which funds can be slashed -- [proposal slashing](#proposal-slashing) and [attester slashing](#attester-slashing).
+In Phase 0, there are two ways in which funds can be slashed -- [proposer slashing](#proposer-slashing) and [attester slashing](#attester-slashing).
 Although being slashed has serious repercussions, it is simple enough to avoid being slashed all together by remaining _consistent_ with respect to the messages a validator has previously signed.

 _Note_: Signed data must be within a sequential `Fork` context to conflict.
 Messages cannot be slashed across diverging forks.
 If the previous fork version is 1 and the chain splits into fork 2 and 102, messages from 1 can slashable against messages in forks 1, 2, and 102.
 Messages in 2 cannot be slashable against messages in 102 and vice versa.

-### Proposal slashing
+### Proposer slashing

-To avoid "proposal slashings", a validator must not sign two conflicting [`ProposalSignedData`](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#proposalsigneddata) where conflicting is defined as having the same `slot` and `shard` but a different `block_root`.
+To avoid "proposer slashings", a validator must not sign two conflicting [`ProposalSignedData`](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#proposalsigneddata) where conflicting is defined as having the same `slot` and `shard` but a different `block_root`.
 In phase 0, proposals are only made for the beacon chain (`shard == BEACON_CHAIN_SHARD_NUMBER`).

-_In phase 0, as long as the validator does not sign two different beacon chain proposals for the same slot, the validator is safe against proposal slashings._
+_In phase 0, as long as the validator does not sign two different beacon chain proposals for the same slot, the validator is safe against proposer slashings._

 Specifically, when signing an `BeaconBlock`, a validator should perform the following steps in the following order:
 1. Save a record to hard disk that an beacon block has been signed for the `slot=slot` and `shard=BEACON_CHAIN_SHARD_NUMBER`.